tatsath/FinancialDataset/docs/index.rst

-Financial Datasets for Algorithmic Trading
+Old Quanturf's Datasets! - Free Financial data for building Financial models
 ==========================================================================================

 This documentation contains the information about the **Free financial dataset** for thousands